wp-plugins/prosperent-suite/README.txt

 * **Product Search-** Create a store within your blog.
 * **Performance Ads-** Display ads easily inside widgets, these ads are use an advanced content analyzer to display relevant ads.
 * **Auto-Linker-** Easily link products to the store or the merchant.
-* **Product Insert-** Display a product comparison within your post or page to easily show visitors product information.
+* **Product Insert-** (formerly known as Auto-Comparer) Display a product within your post or page to easily show visitors product information.

 This suite will give you everything you need to easily start making money with your blog.